Reichsbank: German Empire

 The Reichsbank was technically a private-sector company with individual shareholders, albeit not in joint-stock form, and operated from the start under the close control of the Reich government.
 The bank was managed by a management board (Direktorium) reporting to a supervisory board (Curatorium).
 The Curatorium was chaired by the Imperial Chancellor and included four additional members, one appointed by the emperor and the other three by the Bundesrat; it was to meet every three months.
 The Direktorium was led by the President (Reichsbankpräsident) and all its members were appointed for life by the emperor, upon nomination by the Bundesrat.
 The law specified that the Direktorium must obey the Chancellor's orders at all times.
-The shareholders were represented in a central committee (Zentralausschuss) of 15 members, which met at least every month under the chairmanship of the Reichsbank's president and could scrutinize the management but not change it or influence policy decision.
+The shareholders were represented in a central committee (Zentralausschuss) of 15 members, which met at least every month under the chairmanship of the Reichsbank's president and could scrutinize the management but not change it or influence policy decisions.
 Three deputies of the Zentralausschuss were allowed to attend all meetings of the Direktorium and to examine the books of the Reichsbank.
 The initial shareholders included the former shareholders of the Bank of Prussia (except a few who opted for selling their shares) and new subscribers.
 The bank was exempted from all income and trade taxes, but also had to act as the Reich's fiscal agent without compensation.

+Under the Bank Act, at least one third of the notes in circulation had to be covered by German coin, imperial treasury notes, bullion or foreign coin.
+A 5 percent tax applied when the amount of notes not covered by cash exceeded a fixed quota.